-The BT Home Hub 5 is one of the most attractive routers on the market right now, but what does it offer beyond its good looks?
+The BT Home Hub 5, designed especially for use with BT Infinity, is probably one of the most attractive routers around right now - if you're into that sort of thing.
+But what does it offer beyond good looks?
 Let’s find out...

 But beauty isn't skin-deep - or plastic-deep if you want to be a pedant - so lets have a look at what other features the BT Home Hub 5 has and the difference is between it and the BT Home Hub 4.